 Another option some patients could benefit from is the KTP Laser.
 Compared to the Pulsed Dye Laser, the KTP Laser is a little more precise and accurate.
 Because it is more accurate, the KTP Laser tends to be used for more delicate areas such as the face.

 Last but not least, there is also the GentleYAG® Laser.
 The GentleYAG® Laser is a laser that is most commonly used for the treatment of spider veins on the legs.
 It is also the recommended laser for a patient resistant to sclerotherapy or patients with veins too small to inject with a basic needle.
 The GentleYAG® Laser uses a beam of light for the removal of veins and is able to penetrate deep into the legs.
-Thanks to its penetration abilities, the cosmetic surgeon is able to treat a large variety of vein-related problems.
+Thanks to its penetration abilities, the cosmetic surgery is able to treat a large variety of vein-related problems.